tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 where cas=c01 is to select the test case c01, and eep=6 is to perform with error estimate about 10^(-6).
 Details of the reference data files can be read at README.txt in the folder tcases (extract tcases.zip).

-To calculate the generalized Mittag-Leffler function for 4 parameters, and for each z, perform
+To calculate the generalized Mittag-Leffler function for three parameters alpha, beta and gamma, and for each complex number z, perform:

 + ./tst_main_v02.exe.gfc afa=0.75  bta=1.0 gma=1.2  z='( -10.0, 1.0 )'